-Daenerys swoons over the dashing badboy Daario even though she realizes that he's a murderous, opportunistic sellsword.
+Daenerys swoons over the dashing bad boy Daario even though she realizes that he's a murderous, opportunistic sellsword.
 On the other hand, she repeatedly fends off the advances of her devoted and loyal bodyguard Jorah because he's middle-aged, plain and not particularly exciting.
 (Then again, he's also a slaver who creepily feels Dany up without her permission, as well as spying on her, so it's more a case of Nice Guys Finish Last.)
-It's played straight with Quentyn Martell, though.
-(Although even then, Daenerys was already married and calling it off would have been a political disaster.)
+It's played straight with Quentyn Martell, though, with Barristan even narrating how young girls will always pick the exciting and dangerous fire over the Boring, but Practical mud.

 Averted with Sansa.
 While she initially wanted Joffrey, who is verybad, she was initially blind to his flaws and thought of him as a heroic prince.
 However, though to be her ideal man one has to be a Princely Young Man or Knight in Shining Armor, she later develops attraction to Joffrey's bodyguard who is best described as The Brute (his first major action on pages is killing a thirteen years old boy) and seems to find his "ferocity" thrilling.

 The Carrie and Bone subplot of Ander Monson's Other Electricities plays with this, going into detail about Carrie's motivations for wanting Bone, the community's reaction, and the tragic results.